 In order to visit Sri Lanka, most visitors will require a visa which can usually be obtained on arrival in the country.
-The online visa (eVisa) application system is currently (August 2024) suspended, though this may change in the lead up to the tour, so worth checking.
+The online visa (eVisa) application system can be accessed here, and is working (as of May 2025).
 To enter the country your passport must have an expiry date at least six months after the day you arrive.